pearlanyanwu/intro-to-web-development/README.md

 Notice: The size of this file is larger than GitHub accepts.

-If you would like to watch this 10-minute demo, follow these steps:
+To watch this 10-minute demo, please follow these steps:
 1. Select the file.
 2. Click "View raw" and allow the file to download onto your device.
 4. Open the file from your downloads folder.